gedaipek/TechHive_Global_Project/README.md

 ### Key Product Level Performance:

-* 86% of the TechHive’s total revenue is concentrated in three products, Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods, and MacBook Air Laptop.
+* **86% of the TechHive’s total revenue is concentrated in three products**, Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods, and MacBook Air Laptop.
 These three products have generated 75,000 orders, representing 70% of total order volume, indicating a high dependency on a narrow product assortment.

-* In 2022, 85% of the company's total orders comes from just three products, Apple AirPods, Gaming Monitor, and MacBook Air Laptop.
+* **In 2022**, **85% of the company's total orders comes from just three products**, Apple AirPods, Gaming Monitor, and MacBook Air Laptop.
 These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.

 * In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.

-* The accessories category has grown in its share of total orders, increasing from 21% to 32% in 2022.
+* The accessories category has grown in its share of total orders, increasing from **21% to 32%** in 2022.
 However, it still contributes less than 4% to overall revenue, indicating that while accessories are moving in volume, they generate limited financial impact.

-* In the smartphone category, Apple Iphone generated under 1% of the company's total revenue and accounted for less than 1% of total orders between 2019 and 2022.
-In contrast, other Apple products such as the Airpods and Macbook Air together contributed over 50% of total revenue during the same period.
+* Between 2019 and 2022, Apple products **contributed to over 46% of total annual revenue on average**.
+However, this contribution was largely driven by high-performing products such as AirPods and the MacBook Air.
+In contrast, the iPhone’s contribution remained minimal, accounting for less than **1%** of both total orders and revenue per year, and revealing a notable performance gap within the brand’s product line.

 ![paylaşEkran görüntüsü 2025-04-15 204554](https://github.com/user-attachments/assets/07fc019b-3c31-4a69-85e7-38834c146919)

 ### Loyalty Program Performance:

-* From 2019 to 2022, loyalty members contributed 39% of total revenue, with an average order value of $240.
-In contrast, non-members contributed 61%, spending $40 more per transaction on average.
+* From 2019 to 2022, **loyalty members contributed 39% of total revenue**, with an average order value of **$240**.
+In contrast, **non members contributed 61%, spending $40 more per transaction on average**.

 * The loyalty program, introduced in 2019, has shown promising growth potential.
-By April 2022, loyalty members reached a peak revenue share of 69%.
-On an annual basis, they accounted for 60% of total revenue in 2022, up from 11% in 2019, 33% in 2020, and 55% in 2021.
+By April 2022, loyalty members reached a peak revenue share of 69%. **On an annual basis, they accounted for 60% of total revenue in 2022, up from 11% in 2019, 33% in 2020, and 55% in 2021**.
 This significant growth highlights the rising economic impact and transactional strength of the loyalty segment.

-* In 2022, despite an overall decline in sales performance, returning loyalty customers maintained strong engagement spending $60 more per order than non-members and generating $2.7M in revenue.
-This underscores the program’s continued ability to drive retention and high-value purchasing, even during market downturns.
+* In 2022, despite an overall decline in sales performance, **returning loyalty members maintained strong engagement spending $60 more per order than non-members and generating $2.7M in revenue.** This underscores the program’s continued ability to drive retention and high-value purchasing, even during market downturns.

 ![4](https://github.com/user-attachments/assets/6a54b4f7-93cf-4ba9-8a85-c1fb36d0cba0)